Software modules

 Solution

-we can either use module avail anaconda
+versions of scicomp-python-env, we can either use module avail

-or the better option
+scicomp-python-env or the better option module spider

-We can load it using module load anaconda/2020-01-tf1
+scicomp-python-env/2024-01.
+We can load it using module load

 Modules-2: Modules and PATH

-is an environment variable that shows from where programs
+PATH is an environment variable that shows from where programs

 are run.
-See it’s current value using echo $PATH
+See it’s current value using echo $PATH.

-is a command line tool (a shell builtin, so your shell may
+type is a command line tool (a shell builtin, so your shell may

-not support it, but bash
+not support it, but bash and zsh do) which tells you the

 full path of what will be run for a given command name - basically